iamericfletcher/awesome-r-learning-resources/readme.md

 ## Topic Areas

 ### Functions
-- [stat.berkeley - Introdcution to Functions](https://www.stat.berkeley.edu/~statcur/Workshop2/Presentations/functions.pdf) - An introduction to functions in the R language by the organizers of Integrating Computing into the Statistics Curricula (U.C.
+- [stat.berkeley - Introduction to Functions](https://www.stat.berkeley.edu/~statcur/Workshop2/Presentations/functions.pdf) - An introduction to functions in the R language by the organizers of Integrating Computing into the Statistics Curricula (U.C.
 Berkeley).

 ### Math

 - [Descriptive Statistics](https://rcompanion.org/handbook/C_02.html) - A tutorial of descriptive statistics which are used to summarize data in a way that provides insight into the information contained in the data.
 Author: Salvatore S. Mangiafico.
-- [Essential Math for Data Science](https://medium.com/s/story/essential-math-for-data-science-why-and-how-e88271367fbd) - An article discussing the key mathmatical topics to master to become a better data scientist.
+- [Essential Math for Data Science](https://medium.com/s/story/essential-math-for-data-science-why-and-how-e88271367fbd) - An article discussing the key mathematical topics to master to become a better data scientist.
 Author: Tirthajyoti Sarkar.
 - [Gallery of Statistical Distributions](https://www.itl.nist.gov/div898/handbook/eda/section3/eda366.htm) - Author: NIST/SEMATECH.
 - [Plotting distributions (ggplot2)](http://www.cookbook-r.com/Graphs/Plotting_distributions_(ggplot2)/) - A tutorial for plotting a distribution of data.
 Author: Winston Chang.